gwappa/amorphys/docs/source/write/overview_metadata_organization.rst

 and go on to the next step without fully fill in the previous one (a nice version-control system will help in any case).

-1. Write the :doc:`organization <writing/organization>` section:
+1. Write the :doc:`project <project_description>` section:

     - *what is the name of the project?*
     - *who are involved in the project, with what funding source(s)?*

-2. Write the :doc:`subjects <writing/subjects>` section, whilst adding some subject-specific variables in the :doc:`variables <writing/variables>` section:
+2. Write the :doc:`subjects <../writing/subjects>` section, whilst adding some subject-specific variables in the :doc:`variables <../writing/variables>` section:

     - *what subject is used in the experiments?*
     - *in particular, which part of the subject is of interest?*

-3. Write the :doc:`procedures <writing/procedures>` section, whilst adding some phase-specific variables in the :doc:`variables <writing/variables>` section:
+3. Write the :doc:`procedures <../writing/procedures>` section, whilst adding some phase-specific variables in the :doc:`variables <../writing/variables>` section:

     - *in what order are manipulations and perturbations made?*

-4. Write the :doc:`setups <writing/setups>` section:
+4. Write the :doc:`setups <../writing/setups>` section:

     - *on each setup, what components are there in what layout?*

-5. Write the :doc:`acquisition <writing/acquisition>` section:
+5. Write the :doc:`acquisition <../writing/acquisition>` section:

     - *what type of signals are recorded and generated?*
     - *how do the programs make use of them?*
     - *what kind of data files are generated during each acquisition?*

-6. Write the :doc:`tasks <writing/tasks>` section, whilst adding further variables in the :doc:`variables <writing/variables>` section:
+6. Write the :doc:`tasks <../writing/tasks>` section, whilst adding further variables in the :doc:`variables <../writing/variables>` section:

     - *how are the setup and the subject modeled to interact with each other?*